For questions please see the FAQ page

 • TOEFL or IELTS (use the institutional code B875 when reporting these scores); TOEFL/IELTS scores are required for international students whose native language is not English and who did not earn a bachelor’s degree at an institution where English is the primary language of instruction)

-• GRE/TOEFL at Home will be accepted for applications during the 2020-2021 academic year.
+• GRE/TOEFL at Home will be accepted for applications.

 • An application fee of $85